JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-data-sources.md

 %use dataframe
 ```

-2. **Read data from a CSV file:**
+2. **Read data from a file:**
-Load your data into the notebook.
-This example involves reading data from a CSV file named "movies.csv" and creating a DataFrame called `movies`:
+Load your data into the notebook using the `.read()` function.
+This example involves reading data from a CSV file named
+"movies.csv" and creating a DataFrame called `movies`:

 ```kotlin
 val movies = DataFrame.read("movies.csv")
 ```

-3. **Add a new data column for the year:** Extract the release year from the movie titles using regex and add it as a new column:
+3. **Add a new data column:** Extract the release year from the movie titles using regex and add it as a new column:

 ```kotlin
 val moviesWithYear = movies